bdberm/ruby-web-scrape/README.md

 ```

 The script iterates through all the pages of search results which it calculates by grabbing the number of results off the first page.

+## Instructions for Running the Scrape

+After cloning the repo, first navigate to the root directory and execute the command `bundle install` to install the sqlite3 and Nokogiri libraries.

+If it's your first time running the script you will first need to create the database.
+To do so navigate to the root directory and run the command `cat lib/db_files/create_best_buy_rankings.sql | sqlite3 lib/db_files/best_buy_rankings.db`.

+The scrape can be run at any time from the command line.
+Navigate to the root directory and run the command `ruby lib/scrape.rb`.
+This will run the scrape for any search terms included in the `SEARCH_TERMS` constant in the `lib/scrape.rb` file.